-On a slightly higher elevation to the side was a narrower path, sandwiched between thick vegetation.
+On a slightly higher elevation to the side was a narrower path, sandwiched between thick vegetation and a railing

 Getting to Clementi Forest

 Not long, we came across a side path that led to the left.
-This led us down to an area of the Clementi Forest where the river once ran through.
+This led us down to an area of the Clementi Forest where a river once ran through.

 The river has since been moved underground, leaving behind a lush green, open valley.
 It made us forget that we were not far from busy Clementi Road which was across the threshold.